ajtran303/everygoth/README.md

 ### What's it do?

-[@everygoth](https://twitter.com/everygoth) tweets words from the English language prepended by the word "goth."
+[@everygoth](https://twitter.com/everygoth) tweeted words from the English language prepended by the word "goth."

 ### How does it work?

 First, I use the Twitter API to read the latest tweet by @everygoth.

 I use my DictionaryReader class to find the next word to tweet.

 I format the tweets with mix-ins from my Gothify module.

 Finally, I make another Twitter API call to update @everygoth.

-I use the public domain Webster's Second International Dictionary for my word list.
-It is 235,886 words long.
+~I use the public domain Webster's Second International Dictionary for my word list.
+It is 235,886 words long.~

-@everygoth tweets every half hour and will take **thirteen and a half years** to finish tweeting!
+~@everygoth tweets every half hour and will take **thirteen and a half years** to finish tweeting!~

 #### [Attribution](https://twitter.com/haograms/status/1253115340424245249)